Adam-12, produced by Jack Webb's company, depicted police procedures so accurately that episodes were used as instructional films in police academies.

 Sometimes, the writers manage to Show Their Work on actual mythology by having the brothers dismiss the Real Life versions of the tales, claiming they're mistakes and/or disinformation.
 This can sometimes be amusing/tense when the method of killing a monster given in the research does not work and they have to come up with something in the middle of the fight.

-The Thick of It: Displays a very extensive and realistic documentation of the inner workings of the offices of Whitehall, and has many fictional counterparts for real politicians.
+The Thick of It displays a very extensive and realistic documentation of the inner workings of the offices of Whitehall, and has many fictional counterparts for real politicians.
 Politicians themselves have commented on the realism, noting that the only thing unrealistic about it is the show's infamous amount of profanity.
 In real life, it's worse.

 The show's spiritual predecessor, Yes, Minister, was also equally realistic of its portrayal of Whitehall and Civil Service machinations, due to the fact that they actually had inside information and anecdotes from senior civil servants.
 A good example is the episode "The Moral Dimension", where the main plot point - smuggling in alcohol to a diplomatic conference in Qumran - is based on an actual event.
 Even most of the minor characters were recognisable pastiches of real people or groups.

-Underbelly: Based on the book series and newspaper article, actually worked with members of Task Force Purana to get the story right, except when it wasn't.
+Underbelly, based on the book series and newspaper article, actually worked with members of Task Force Purana to get the story right, except when it wasn't.

 Also a minor case of sloppy research...the first series had things like Pure Blonde beer and Coke Zero, in 1995.
 A Tale of Two Cities got it much better.

-The show actually got a lot more politically accurate after Sorkin left - in particular, the final couple of seasons consist of a VERY meticulous election cycle, with polling numbers and electoral college projections tracked with stunning accuracy.
+The show actually got a lot more politically accurate after Aaron Sorkin left - in particular, the final couple of seasons consist of a VERY meticulous election cycle, with polling numbers and electoral college projections tracked with stunning accuracy.
 Sorkin didn't care much for the minutiae of elections, to the detriment of the first full campaign depicted on the show.

 The fourth season in particular, it's most critically acclaimed season, is noted for a heartbreakingly honest and accurate portrayal of inner city schools and how difficult it is for kids to get out of the cycle of drugs, poverty, and violence.

-Fifth Season: Pearlman was quoting 18 USC chapter 47 section 1014.
+In the fifth season, Pearlman was quoting 18 USC chapter 47 section 1014.
 It pertained to wire fraud.